 Western Carolina Community Action runs several low income programs and offers aid for the working poor, elderly, disabled, and unemployed.
 Among services provided include the North Carolina Section 8 Voucher housing/rent subsidy program.
 This provides rental assistance that is based on number in the household and the applicants total income.

 They are also involved in administering programs such as Head Start or Family Self-Sufficiency (FSS).
 Western Carolina community action is one of the main places in the area to call for assistance.
 They can also guide people through low income energy programs, such as LIHEAP as well as weatherization.
-Call (828) 693-1711, or click here.
+Call (828) 693-1711, or click here Western Carolina Community Action.

 Local housing programs - Whether it is emergency rental assistance, shelter, section 8 vouchers, or free legal aid to contest an eviction, assistance is available.
 There is support from non-profit organizations as well as PHA (public housing authorities) and even government aid, such as SSVF.
 All the programs assistance with either security deposits, rent, or other housing needs.
 Continue with rent assistance in Henderson County.

 Churches as well as faith based groups also serve Henderson County and western North Carolina.
-The vulnerable, poor, and disadvantaged can receive everything from a meal to clothing or housing.
+The vulnerable, poor, low income and disadvantaged can receive everything from a meal to clothing or housing.
 Several locations serve the needy with their basic needs.
 Find a listing of local churches that help with rent or utility bills.

 In addition to the program above, there are a number of local food pantries in the Henderson area that provide assistance to those in need, such as Fishes and Loaves at Etowah First United Methodist Church, Angel Food Ministries, and the Storehouse.
 Call (423) 476-4504

 The Hendersonville Rescue Mission (phone (828) 697-1354) does have a general meal service as well to the public, but shelter guests can also get food.
 East Flat Rock First Baptist Church (phone (828) 692-0765) has holiday meals and an emergency pantry on site as well.
 There are many other assistance programs that feed the working poor, senior, and children.
 Or learn about applying for SNAP food stamps.
-More Henderson County food pantries.
+More Henderson County free food pantries.